What is a Minor Settlement Hearing?

 A Minor Settlement Hearing is a hearing conducted by a Court to evaluate and approve or disapprove the settlement of a personal injury case on behalf of a person who is under the age of 18 and, thus, is deemed by the law to be too young to make a legal decision on their own.
 It is a non-adversarial proceeding conducted by the agreement of the parties in an attempt to finalize a proposed settlement.
 If the case settles after a lawsuit is filed, it is conducted in the same court where the lawsuit was filed.
 If the case settles before a lawsuit is filed and the parties decide to have a minor settlement hearing, they will file a “friendly lawsuit” in order to have a court assign a guardian ad litem and conduct the minor settlement hearing.
 The persons present during the minor settlement hearing typically include the minor, a personal representative of the minor, the representative’s legal counsel, the attorney for the settling party, and the Court in which the case is pending.

 Every state has its own set of rules regarding minor settlement hearings.
-But typically, they are required in any case where a minor’s legal rights may be affected.
+Typically, they are required in any personal injury lawsuit filed by a minor or any case where a minor’s legal rights may be affected.

 Why Are Minor Settlement Hearings Required?